1. What is Veterinary Medical Manipulation (VMM)?

 No. Chiropractic, as defined by law, applies specifically and only to humans.
 A chiropractor is someone who has completed human chiropractic training and is a Doctor of Chiropractic degree (DC).
 When similar techniques are applied to animals, it is correctly called spinal manipulation or medical manipulation.

-3. What are the prerequisites for this course?
+3. What are the prerequisites for this program?

-In order to take any courses through IVMI, you must be a licensed veterinarian, or a 3rd or 4th year veterinary school student.
+The student must be a veterinarian, or a 3rd or 4th year veterinary school student.

 4. I'm a licensed human chiropractor and am interested in expanding to animals.
-Am I eligible to take this course?
+Am I eligible to take this program?

-No, this course is only available to licensed veterinarians, and 3rd or 4th year veterinary school students.
+No, this program is only available to veterinarians, and 3rd or 4th year veterinary school students.

-5. Why do you only accept licensed veterinarians and 3rd or 4th year veterinary school students in your course?
+5. Why do you only accept veterinarians and 3rd or 4th year veterinary school students in your program?

-IVMI is dedicated to providing the highest quality continuing education certification courses to veterinarians.
-Because of this, we only accept licensed veterinarians and 3rd or 4th year vet students in our classes.
-This way, the material starts at a more in-depth level and is able to go even deeper and into more detail than would be possible if there were non-veterinarians in the course.
+IVMI is dedicated to providing the highest quality continuing education certification programs to veterinarians.
+Because of this, we only accept veterinarians and 3rd or 4th year vet students in our classes.
+This way, the material starts at a more in-depth level and is able to go even deeper and into more detail than would be possible if there were non-veterinarians in the program.

 6. How does VMM differ from massage and Tui-na?

 VMM uses a HVLA thrust to directly affect the joint and the mechanorecepters around the joint.
 Tui-na and massage do not use HVLA thrust, and affects the muscle.
-However, all three of these modalities work very well together and the combination can be beneficial for many patients.
+Both of these modalities work very well together and the combination can be beneficial for many patients.

 7. Do I have to sign up for all 5 sessions, or can I just take one?

-No, we do require you to sign up for all 5 sessions of the course.
+To receive the CVMMP certification, we do require you to sign up for all 5 sessions.

-8. Do I need experience with spinal manipulation before taking this course?
+8. Do I need experience with spinal manipulation before taking this program?

 No experience is necessary.
-But, because this course is very in-depth and equine-specific, even veterinarians who do have some experience with spinal manipulation will benefit.
-This course does assume some animal handling skills and basic knowledge of veterinary medicine.
+But, because this program is very in-depth and equine-specific, even veterinarians who do have some experience with spinal manipulation will benefit.
+This program does assume some animal handling skills and basic knowledge of veterinary medicine.

 9. Is it necessary to study between sessions?

 There will be some study needed between the sessions.
-You will have case reports due during the sessions as well.
-Clear learning goals will be established for each lecture and each session, and self tests will be available to guide your studies along the way.
-If you make use of the self tests, and know the learning goals, you will have the course well in hand.
+You will have a case report due before the end of the program, as well.
+Clear learning goals will be established for each session to guide your studies along the way.
+If you know the learning goals, you will have the course well in hand.
 There is a lot of material to learn and integrate, so we do everything possible to make it easy to learn and to minimize your at-home study time.

 10. When is the tuition due?

-There is a non-refundable $500 deposit due when you register for the course.
-The remaining tuition is due 60 days before the start of each session.
+There is a non-refundable $500 deposit due when you register for the program.
+The remaining tuition is due 30 days before the start of each session.
 A $50 late fee will be charged for any payment received after the due date.

 Yes, we offer listing in an online directory to all of our graduates so that you are easy to find for potential clients.